canonical/operator/HACKING.md

    team proofread the release notes.
 10. If the release includes both `ops` and `ops-scenario` packages, then push a new tag in the form `scenario-<major>.<minor>.<patch>`.
-This is done by executing `git tag scenario-x.y.z`, then `git push upstream --tags` locally (assuming you have configured `canonical/operator` as a remote named `upstream`).
+This is done by executing `git tag scenario-x.y.z`, then `git push upstream tag scenario-x.y.z` locally (assuming you have configured `canonical/operator` as a remote named `upstream`).
 11. When you are ready, click "Publish".
 GitHub will create the additional tag.